sunarch/f_tj_tomjoro-github-io/_posts/2017-02-03-why-reactive-fp-sucks.md

 # Conclusion

-It's no wonder why programmers who have enough experience to remember the good old days of Windows 3.1 are not the biggest fans of Node.js.
+It's no wonder why programmers who have enough experience to remember the good old days of Windows 3.1 are not the biggest fans of Node.js. _A tuned Windows 3.1 application actually outperformed pre-emptive systems!_

 Languages like Elixir offer both fully pre-emptive sequential programming (and are functional too), performance and protection.
-You get to focus on making the algorithms and logic, and not about the scheduler.
+You get to focus on making your algorithms and logic, and not about the scheduling - let the scheduler do the scheduling and get on with on with your program.
 This is a joy to a programmer (or coder as we call them nowadays).

 # Afterward